 After exploring the gardens, head to the Frank Lloyd Wright designed Laurent House.
 It is the only house he designed for a person with a disability and the tour is fascinating.

 Other highlights in Rockford include: the Discovery Center Museum for kids, the Midway Village Museum (a look at the area’s history), and Tinker Swiss Cottage (a historic house and museum).
+Hurricane Harbor, a Six Flags water park, is also in Rockford and has endless water slides and splash pads for kids.

 History lovers shouldn’t miss the town of Galesburg.
 Home to a number of poets, presidents, and professors, this town offers a unique experience to its visitors just 3.25 hours away from Chicago.